Criticism of Israel: Foreign Ministry

 The Israeli Ministry of Foreign Affairs has encouraged the use of social media to counteract criticism of Israel's policies.
 One member of the diplomatic corps proposed more aggressive action regarding Israel's critics.
-In June 2012, Israel's Channel 10 published an e-mail in which Nurit Tinari-Modai, deputy head of Israel's mission in Ireland and wife of the ambassador, Boaz Moda'i, proposed harassing expatriate Israelis who criticized Israeli policies, posting photos of them and publishing disinformation that would embarrass them.
-She claimed that they were critical of Israel because of their sexual identity.
+In June 2012, Israel's Channel 10 published an e-mail in which Nurit Tinari-Modai, deputy head of Israel's mission in Ireland and wife of the ambassador, Boaz Moda'i, proposed targeting expatriate Israelis who criticized Israeli policies, posting photos of them and publishing disinformation that would embarrass them.
+She suggested that criticism of Israel was grounded in psychological reasons, such as sexual identity.
 Following the publicity about Tinari-Modai's tactics, the Foreign Ministry quickly distanced itself from her letter.
-Her recommendation included the following :"You have to try and hit their soft underbellies, to publish their photographs, maybe that will cause embarrassment from their friends in Israel and their family, hoping that local activists would understand that they may actually be working on behalf of Mossad."
+Her recommendation included the following: "You have to try and hit their soft underbellies, to publish their photographs, maybe that will cause embarrassment from their friends in Israel and their family, hoping that local activists would understand that they may actually be working on behalf of Mossad."